mzattera/v4j/docs/001/index.md

 _Last updated Sep.
 6th, 2021._

-_This note refers to release XXXX of v4j.
+_This note refers to [release XXXX]() of v4j.
 Some of the content might not apply to more recent versions of the library._

+_Working notes are not providign detailed description of algorithms and classes sued, for this, please refer to the library code and JavaDoc._

 ### The Voynich Text